 Cash and Cash Equivalents: Cash equivalents consist of investments with original maturities of 90 days or less at the date of purchase.
 Cash equivalents include proceeds due from credit and debit card transactions with settlement terms of less than five days.
-Credit and debit card receivables included within cash and cash equivalents were \$48.3 million at August 26, 2017 and \$46.8 million at August 27, 2016.
+Credit and debit card receivables included within cash and cash equivalents were \$51.0 million at August 25, 2018 and \$48.3 million at August 26, 2017.

 Cash balances are held in various locations around the world.
-Cash and cash equivalents of \$148.4 million and \$78.1 million were held outside of the U.S. as of August 26, 2017, and August 27, 2016, respectively, and were generally utilized to support liquidity needs in foreign operations.
-The Company intends to continue to permanently reinvest the cash held outside of the U.S. in its foreign operations.
+Cash and cash equivalents of \$98.8 million and \$148.4 million were held outside of the U.S. as of August 25, 2018, and August 26, 2017, respectively, and were generally utilized to support liquidity needs in foreign operations.

-Accounts Receivable: Accounts receivable consists of receivables from commercial customers and vendors, and are presented net of an allowance for uncollectible accounts.
+Accounts Receivable: Accounts receivable consists of receivables from commercial customers and vendors, and is presented net of an allowance for uncollectible accounts.
 AutoZone routinely grants credit to certain of its commercial customers.
 The risk of credit loss in its trade receivables is substantially mitigated by the Company's credit evaluation process, short collection terms and sales to a large number of customers, as well as the low dollar value per transaction for most of its sales.
 Allowances for potential credit losses are determined based on historical experience and current evaluation of the composition of accounts receivable.
-Historically, credit losses have been within management's expectations and the balance of the allowance for uncollectible accounts was \$5.9 million at August 26, 2017, and \$7.4 million at August 27, 2016.
+Historically, credit losses have been within management's expectations and the balance of the allowance for uncollectible accounts was \$6.1 million at August 25, 2018, and \$5.9 million at August 26, 2017.

 Merchandise Inventories: Inventories are stated at the lower of cost or market.
 Merchandise inventories include related purchasing, storage and handling costs.
 Inventory cost has been determined using the last-in, first-out ("LIFO") method for domestic inventories and the weighted average cost method for Mexico and Brazil inventories.
 Due to price deflation on the Company's merchandise purchases, the Company has exhausted its LIFO reserve balance.
 The Company's policy is to not write up inventory in excess of replacement cost.

-The difference between LIFO cost and replacement cost, which will be reduced upon experiencing price inflation on the Company's merchandise purchases, was \$414.9 million at August 26, 2017, and \$364.1 million at August 27, 2016.
+The difference between LIFO cost and replacement cost, which will be reduced upon experiencing price inflation on the Company's merchandise purchases, was \$452.4 million at August 25, 2018, and \$414.9 million at August 26, 2017.